 What if my child doesn’t want to go to a four-year school?

 529 plans can be used for whatever school comes after high school – whether for a two-year, four-year, graduate or professional degree, certificate programs, registered apprenticeships programs, or any other post-secondary credential.
-This list includes community colleges, vocational or trade schools, graduate schools, and even some study-abroad programs.
+This list includes community colleges and technical schools, vocational or trade schools, graduate schools, and even some study-abroad programs.

 What if we’re expecting financial aid?